-\paragraph{Hierarchical spatial guidance during optimization} While \methodName is designed to be content-adaptive, numerical optimization algorithms, such as stochastic gradient descent, sometimes have trouble shifting the spatial distribution of Gaussians toward the global optimum.
-Following the acceleration technique in \Cref{sec:method-inference}, we plan to introduce a dynamic BSP tree that guides the spatial allocation of Gaussians.
-During training, the tree structure and Gaussian parameters can be jointly optimized by formulating and solving an integer programming problem similar to \cite{martel2021acorn}.
+\paragraph{Spatially adaptive optimization} Although \methodName is designed to be content-adaptive, its current optimization pipeline prioritizes large image features and struggles with reconstructing images that are rich in pixel-level details, such as natural images (see examples in \Cref{fig:evaluation-image-clic-supp-1,fig:evaluation-image-clic-supp-2}).
+Inspired by hybrid representations with spatially adaptive optimization \cite{martel2021acorn}, we plan to incorporate a dynamic binary space partitioning tree to guide the spatial distribution of Gaussians and adaptively scale the gradients they receive, with the tree structure and Gaussian attributes jointly updated during optimization.
+This approach encourages comparable importance across image features of varying scales.

-\paragraph{Dynamic visual content} In this work, we demonstrate that images can be adaptively and efficiently represented with an explicit basis, anisotropic 2D Gaussian.
-Motivated by recent research that incorporates dynamics into Gaussian-based 3D scene representations \cite{luiten2023dynamic,Stavros2024}, we plan to apply our method to represent videos by additionally modeling the movements of 2D Gaussians within the image plane.
-We envision this extension to benefit graphics applications such as video streaming.
+\paragraph{Dynamic content} We demonstrated in this research that images can be efficiently represented using an explicit basis of colored 2D Gaussians.
+Following recent works that incorporate dynamics into Gaussian-based scene representations \cite{luiten2024dynamic,diolatzis2024n}, we plan to extend \methodName to efficient video representations by modeling the motion of 2D Gaussians in the image plane.
+We envision this extension benefiting graphics applications such as panoramic video streaming in extended reality.